 We are nearing the end of a year that has been forgettable yet memorable in so many ways.
 2020 came roaring in, and it has caused many people to have no choice but to reassess their lives.

 Sadly it has been a year when changes have far-reaching consequences, especially with families and businesses lost due to the pandemic’s effects.
-It has also been a year to re-build your fostering dreams and make them into reality; these cherished ambitions that were once on hold’ until we found the right time; now appears to be the right time after all.
+However, it has also been a year to re-build your fostering dreams and make them into reality; these cherished ambitions that were once on hold’ until we found the right time; now appears to be the right time after all.

 Christmas time reflects family get-togethers and spending time with our loved ones, but this is sadly often not the case for children in care.
 Subsequently, more foster carers are needed now than ever before, and the numbers of foster carers are decreasing.